aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tagged-pdf/style-table-element/_index.md

 In this tutorial, we learned how to format the array element with Aspose.PDF for .NET.
 We customized the styles and properties of the table element, added headers, body rows, and a footer, saved the tagged PDF document, and validated its PDF/UA compliance.

+### FAQ's

+#### Q: What is the purpose of this tutorial on formatting the array element using Aspose.PDF for .NET?

+A: The goal of this tutorial is to guide you through the process of formatting the array element in a PDF document using Aspose.PDF for .NET.
+It provides step-by-step instructions and C# source code examples to help you customize the styles and properties of the array element.

+#### Q: What are the prerequisites for following this tutorial?

+A: Before you start, ensure that you have set up your development environment to use Aspose.PDF for .NET.
+This involves installing the Aspose.PDF library and configuring your project to reference it.

+#### Q: How can I create a new PDF document and set its title and language using Aspose.PDF for .NET?

+A: To create a new PDF document, you need to create a `Document` object from the Aspose.PDF library.
+The tutorial's provided C# source code demonstrates how to create a document and set its title and language properties.

+#### Q: What is the significance of the root structure element in a PDF document?

+A: The root structure element acts as a container for other structure elements, helping to organize and categorize the content of the PDF document.
+It plays a crucial role in establishing the logical structure of the document.

+#### Q: How do I create and customize an array structure element using Aspose.PDF for .NET?

+A: You can create an array structure element using the `CreateTableElement()` method.
+The tutorial's source code provides examples of customizing various properties of the table element, such as background color, borders, alignment, column width, and more.

+#### Q: Can I customize the styles and properties of table cells within the array element?

+A: Yes, the tutorial covers how to customize the styles and properties of the entire table element, including headers, body rows, and footer.
+However, it doesn't specifically address customizing individual table cells.

+#### Q: How can I add headers, body rows, and a footer to the table element?

+A: The tutorial explains how to create and add headers, body rows, and a footer to the table element using the appropriate methods provided by Aspose.PDF for .NET.

+#### Q: What is PDF/UA compliance, and how can I validate it for my tagged PDF document?

+A: PDF/UA compliance ensures that the PDF document conforms to accessibility standards, making it more accessible to users with disabilities.
+The tutorial demonstrates how to validate PDF/UA conformity using the `Validate()` method and generate an XML compliance report.

+#### Q: How can I incorporate these concepts into my own .NET applications?

+A: You can use the provided C# source code examples as a guide to implementing array element formatting in your own .NET applications.
+Modify and adapt the code to match your requirements and integrate it into your projects.

+#### Q: Are there any recommended best practices for formatting array elements in PDF documents?

+A: When formatting array elements (tables), consider the readability and accessibility of the content.
+Use clear and legible fonts, appropriate colors, and maintain a consistent layout.
+Validate PDF/UA compliance to ensure accessibility standards are met.

+#### Q: What other features of Aspose.PDF for .NET can I explore for PDF document customization?

+A: Aspose.PDF for .NET offers a range of features for PDF document customization, including text manipulation, image insertion, form field management, digital signatures, annotations, and more.
+Consult the official documentation and resources to explore additional functionalities.